Zane-Reisbig/YAFE/README.md

 A - I have no idea.

 Q - Are you adding more to this? </br>
-A - I doubt it bucko.
+A - I doubt it.

 Q - Is it safe to download </br>
 A - I can give you the code I guess.